-(C) Previously Preformed One-Foot Trick.
+- (B) Highest Scoring Sequence.
+The highest scoring sequence of tricks that complies with all rotation rules shall be used for scoring a trick pass. - (C) Previously Performed One-Foot Trick.
 A correctly performed one-foot trick previously performed in the same or the other pass shall be down-graded to a two-foot trick if it satisfies all the criteria for the two-foot version.
-The previously scored trick shall remain unless this conflicts with highest scoring sequence rule 712(B).
+The previously scored trick shall remain unless this conflicts with the highest scoring sequence rule 712(B).